Reducing Lead in Drinking Water (SDWA 1459B)

 Records

-The record retention requirements of 2 CFR 200 and 1500 as applicable, apply.
-Recipients must keep financial records, including all documents supporting entries on accounting records and to substantiate changes in grants, available to personnel authorized to examine EPA recipients grants and cooperative agreements records.
-Recipients must maintain all records until 3 years from the date of submission of final expenditure reports.
-If questions, such as those raised as a result of audits remain following the 3-year period, recipients must retain records until the matter is completely resolved.
+Recipients must keep financial records, including all documents supporting entries on accounting records and to substantiate changes in grants available to personnel authorized to examine EPA recipients grants and cooperative agreements records.
+Recipients must maintain all records until 3 years from the date of submission of final expenditure reports as required by 2 CFR 200.334.
+If questions, such as those raised because of audits remain following the 3-year period, recipients must retain records until the matter is completely resolved.

 Other Assistance Considerations